ErikKvikne/SiSiO2_NNP_workflow/README.md

 # SiSiO2_NNP_workflow
-Templates, datasets, and workflows for generating training data for neural network potentials (NNPs) tailored to silicon/silica​ interfaces.
+Templates and workflows for generating training data for neural network potentials (NNPs) tailored to silicon/silica​ interfaces.